+PROJECT COMPLETED!
 Elvina Moulton was Boise's first African American woman resident and officially designed a Boise "pioneer."
 She helped to found Boise's First Presbyterian Church, worked as a laundress, seamstress, and housekeeper, and was known to the neighborhood children as a woman to treated them to cookies.
 When she was laid to rest at Boise's Morris Hill cemetery, her grave was marked with a simple stone which, over time, has not fared well.
 We wanted to ensure that her story reached a new generation Boise's citizens and the Mayor even declared April 27, 2019 ELVINA MOULTON DAY in Boise!

-Pioneer Chapter will honor Ms. Moulton with a NSDAR Historical Marker, placed at the Idaho Black History Museum.
+The marker is now in its final home at the Idaho Black History Museum.
 The Museum is located in Boise's most visited park, Julia Davis Park, where hundreds of thousands of people enjoy the park's attractions every year.
-The marker dedication and reveal is set for Saturday, April 27th at 11:00 a.m. at the Idaho Black History Museum!
-We would love YOU to attend!

 Fifth graders in Boise receive their first exposure to DAR's favorite founding document, the United States Constitution.
 Their studies, however, don't include the opportunity to read the Constitution in depth, nor does it include instruction on how to care and display our beautiful American flag.